Mo3az00/simple-node-server/docs/create-your-first-droplet.md

 ## Choose an image

-Choose "Ubuntu 16.04 x64" as this is a common image for servers and the tutorial is based on this version.
+Choose "Ubuntu 16.04 x64" as this is a common image to run production servers and the tutorial is based on this version.
 Some commands or packages may differ in other versions.

 <img src="./images/do-droplet-image.jpg" alt="Photo: Image selection" width="450">